Jaap-Meerhof/Federated_XGBoost_Python/README.md

 TODO:

 - Clear up for other researchers
-   * code cleanup & explination
+   * code cleanup & explanation
 - Change naming from old SFXGBoost to FXGBoost

 ---